krotesq/.github/profile/README.md

 ## Krotesq

 Krotesq is a Germany-based company specializing in web design, web apps and hosting.
 We create tailored digital solutions that combine innovation, functionality, and style.
 Beyond client services, we actively contribute to the tech community by developing open-source software (OSS).
-Digital excellence, made in Germany.

 ### Contact us
 - Web: [krotesq.com](https://krotesq.com)